Tourist traps are like bad knees – everyone over 50 has experienced them.

 This unique Airbnb shaped like a giant potato gained internet fame after being featured on various travel websites and social media.
 Originally a traveling marketing prop for the Idaho Potato Commission, it was eventually converted into a tiny rental accommodation.

-But here’s the catch… while the exterior makes for a great photo opportunity, guests often report that the novelty wears off quickly.
+While the exterior makes for a great photo opportunity, guests often report that the novelty wears off quickly.
 The cramped interior space and basic amenities don’t always justify the premium price tag.

 That’s why it’s worth considering whether you want to spend your vacation budget on a single night in a potato-shaped room or explore more of what Idaho has to offer.
 The location also lacks privacy, with curious onlookers sometimes stopping by to take photos.